-Asian shares rally as BOJ buys more bonds; U.S. crude skids
+Asia shares rally as BOJ buys more bonds; U.S. crude skids

 It sharply raised purchases of corporate and commercial debt, and eased rules for what debt would qualify.

-The Federal Reserve and the European Central Bank meet later in the week, with the latter likely to do more bond buying.
+On the central bank front, the Federal Reserve and the European Central Bank meet later in the week, with the latter likely to do more bond buying.

 “For the Fed, no further developments on QE or interest rates are expected, but we expect it to underline that its policies will be in place indefinitely to support the economy,” ANZ wrote in a research note.